stephencsmall/vagrant-multi-demo/README.md

  - Vagrant 1.7 or newer
  - CentOS 6.4*

-* * this project does not ship with a Vagrant box! *
+**This project does not provide a base Vagrant box for you!
+See vagrantbox.es to download one.*